 As I’ve noted often recently (and will continue to note over the next few days & weeks) – for new devices in this space that are using unknown optical sensors, I’m roughly taking a ‘guilty until proven innocent’ approach.
 By that I mean that there are so many companies trying to roll their own optical sensors (and failing) that I’m simply assuming they haven’t gotten it right and will have to prove accuracy.

 That said, in Polar’s case their entire lineage is based on accurate heart rate sensing.
 I feel that if they miss the boat on the accuracy piece with their first optical sensing product – it’ll significantly set back consumer confidence quite a bit for future optical sensor products.
 So hopefully it’ll work out.
 Either way – we’ll know soon, as the company plans to start shipping devices in November.

 With that – thanks for reading!

-(Note: All photos here from Polar)by ordering the Polar A360 via Clever Training.
+(Note: All photos here from Polar)Update – support the site!
+Found what you read above useful?
+If so – then you can support the site here by ordering the Polar A360 via Clever Training.
 They’re accepting orders for the unit, which Polar says should start shipping as soon as Monday, November 9th.
 In addition, by being a DCR reader you can save 10% on your cart with coupon code DCR10MHD (and free US shipping)!